nasir international

 Q. Why is the handling of powder so important?

-A. Any industry which handles powder has to consider safe and efficient movement for processing.
+Any industry which handles powder has to consider safe and efficient movement for processing.
 Important factors such as reducing manual handling, maintaining cleanliness and improving containment all require careful consideration.

 Powders can also contribute to health issues; this makes protection of the operators from excess dust essential to comply with health and safety legislation.